 The world around us includes dramatic technologies which are rapidly evolving because fast computers are being used to design even faster computers in turn.
 New machines and networks bring us more artificial intelligence, nano-technology, mobile devices (phones and tablets), social networks, wireless service, portable cameras everywhere, GPS tracking, digital maps, and touch screens.
-Vastly improved software toolkits almost make “child’s play” of what once was difficult, such as building computer games or online databases.
-Because the machines around us are daily growing more powerful, convenient, useful, interesting, and commonplace, our students can create and organize information (including ideas, art, biographies, poems, and algorithms) and even make their projects accessible to people with limited vision or hearing.
-With computers our students can share and find ideas more readily than ever before, and can write programs to direct other machines (not just printers but also music synthesizers, robots, remote sensors, cameras, and 3D printers).
-The teachers of this department are also students of this new world of technology, and we strive to be informed guides for our students across their range of ages and skills.
+Vastly improved software toolkits make “child’s play” of what once was difficult, such as building computer games or online databases.
+Because the machines around us are daily growing more powerful, convenient, useful, interesting, and commonplace, our students can create and organize information (including ideas, art, biographies, poems, and algorithms) and can even make their projects accessible to people with limited vision or hearing.
+With computers our students can share and find ideas more readily than ever before, and can write programs to direct other machines such as printers, music synthesizers, robots, remote sensors, cameras, and 3D printers.

-The computer department serves students from grades 3 to 12, offering full-year classes in a wide range of topics including animation, circuitry, programming, web design with databases, programming for smart phones, and introductory courses that include creation and manipulation of graphics, spreadsheets, program code, and databases.
-Based upon art studios (imagine the students as artists at their easels), our classes consist mostly of hands-on computer time, with the teacher (or teachers) circulating, ready to help.
+Our teachers are also students in this new world of technology, and we strive to be informed guides across a broad range of ages and skills.
+We serve students from grades 3 to 12, offering full-year classes in a wide range of topics including animation, circuitry, programming, 3D printing, web design with databases, programming for smartphones, and introductory courses that include creation and manipulation of graphics, spreadsheets, program code, and databases.
+(Visit http://tinyurl.com/sacc-software/ to find links and information about the apps we use, many of which are free and downloadable.)
+We structure computer classes like art studios, imagining the students as artists at their easels.
+Class time consists mostly of hands-on computer time, with the teacher circulating and helping.

 In the Lower School, the computer is a tool for writing and drawing.
 Third grade students come to the computer center once a week for classes with computer teachers.
 They spend time learning to type, and composing stories with pictures and animation using multi-media toolkits that combine sound, art, animation, and some basic programming.
 The class sessions usually include a brief review, a demonstration of new material, and a work period where students practice and try out the new skills introduced.
 While planning, building, and rearranging their projects, students learn how to navigate in the computer environment— creating, saving, revising, and building assets for their projects.

-In the Middle School, the computing courses (Computing 1, 2, and 3) use the computer as a tool for multiple disciplines.
-Programs for graphics, music, writing, video, and web-page design ask the students to work with a broad variety of tools and languages.
-We give an introduction to object-oriented programming in all of the classes, and for students with a deeper interest in logic, computer control, and symbol manipulation, we also offer Programming 1, 2, and 3, iPhone programming and physical computing.
-For students interested in visual narratives, we provide separate courses in both 2-dimensional and 3-dimensional animation.
+In the Middle School, the Computing 1, 2, and 3 courses use the computer as a tool for multiple disciplines, showing students a crazy variety of tools and languages for graphics, music, writing, video, and web page design.
+We give an introduction to object-oriented programming in all of those classes, and for students with a deeper interest in logic, computer control, and symbol manipulation, we also offer Programming 1, 2, and 3, Game Programming, and Physical Computing (wires, lights, chips, sensors, etc.).
+Other offerings include 3D printing, Animation, and (sometimes) iPhone programming.